apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

 * Connection timeout: `ConnectTimeoutException`.
 Timeout before setting up a connection to the S3 endpoint (or proxy).
-* HTTP response status code 400, "Bad Request"
+* HTTP response status code 400, "Bad Request" aka `AWSBadRequestException`

 The status code 400, Bad Request usually means that the request is unrecoverable; it's the generic "No" response.
 Very rarely it does recover, which is why it is in this category, rather than that of unrecoverable failures.
+The default behavior fails immediately without retry.
+If your system is failure sensitive, you can configure `fs.s3a.fail.on.aws.bad.request` to `false` and allow to retry when observing a Bad Request with status code 400.

 These failures will be retried with an exponential sleep interval set in `fs.s3a.retry.interval`, up to the limit set in `fs.s3a.retry.limit`.